 Intel is another successful case for a good translation of a brand.
 In Chinese, “Ying Te Er” means “Heroic Special You”.
 There are no existing Chinese words such as “英特尔”, but it gives the brand a foreign sense which Chinese consumers like.

 As the leader in China sportswear market, Nike also has a very good brand name in Chinese.
 Its literal translation is “endurance conquer” which exactly shows the culture of the brand and sends a positive message to the customers.

-“舒肤佳” is another example of perfect translation of a brand.
-In Chinese, it means “comfort skin well”.
-Although it’s different from the meaning of its English name, “舒肤佳” attracts customers more because it’s more adapted to the understanding of Chinese people on soap.
+“舒肤佳” is another example of a perfect translation of a brand.
+In Chinese, it means “comfort well”.
+Although it’s different from the meaning of its English name, “舒肤佳” attracts customers more because it’s more adapted to the understanding of Chinese people on the soap.

-Besides, its Chinese name sounds similar to the English one and this helps a lot for the brand recognition.
+Besides, its Chinese name sounds similar to the English one and this helps a lot with brand recognition.

 7. 家乐福 （Jia Le Fu）Carrefour

-As a brand targeting on middle class market, “Avon” picks an elegant Chinese which is also easy to remember “雅芳”.
-It’s translated as “elegant fragrant” which is what Chinese cosmetics users looking for.
+As a brand targeting the middle-class market, “Avon” picks an elegant Chinese which is also easy to remember “雅芳”.
+It’s translated as “elegant fragrant” which is what Chinese cosmetics users are looking for.

 9. 奔腾（Ben Teng）Pentium

 With the best branding strategy in its market, Pentium does know how to pick its name.
 Their Chinese name “奔腾” means “horses galloping” which can refer to its fast processing speed.